 Sanctions on dealings with NIOC and NITC were waived in accordance with the interim nuclear agreement of late 2013.
-Their designations under Executive Order 13382 were rescinded in accordance with the JCPOA.
-These entities were "relisted" again on November 5, 2018.
+Their designations under Executive Order 13382 were rescinded in accordance with the JCPOA, but they were "relisted" on November 5, 2018.